Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Quantum Advantage in Binary Tree Networks

-There are various kinds of comprehension for the concept of quantum advantage in the distributed teleportation of a repeater network.
-For instance, quantum advantage was explained in reference \cite{mylavarapu2024teleportation} by the condition $F^{\text{tel}}_{\text{avg}}>\frac{2}{3}$.
+There are various kinds of comprehension for the concept of quantum advantage in the distributed teleportation ( \textit{i.e.} teleportation between all possible sources and targets) of a repeater network.
 The $F^{\text{tel}}_{\text{avg}}$ has been plotted with the input state parameter in Figs.\ \ref{Quant Ad}(a) and \ref{Quant Ad}(b) to determine the value of $p$ at which each of these four networks exhibits quantum advantages.
 The quantum advantage is demonstrated by taking into account all types of trees that have the same number of nodes, meaning that depth $d$ differs for symmetric and asymmetric trees.
 We presented the results for $N=15$ in Fig.\ \ref{Quant Ad}(a) and for $N=127$ in Fig.\ \ref{Quant Ad}(b).
 For all values of $p$ beyond $0.638$, $0.511$, $0.699$, and $0.698$, respectively, DABT, DSBT, UABT, and USBT exhibit quantum advantage shown in Fig.\ \ref{Quant Ad}(a).
-The values are indicated in the diagram by double circle markers (see dashed horizontal line).
+The values are indicated in the diagram by double-circle markers (see the dashed horizontal line).
 The quantum advantage is also obtained for a range of $p$ larger than $0.931$, $0.666$, $0.936$, and $0.868$, respectively, for $N=127$ (Fig.\ \ref{Quant Ad}(b), dashed horizontal line).

 For $N=15$, given that directed binary trees include fewer pathways than undirected binary trees, it is intriguing to note that they consistently outperform the latter in terms of permitting a larger range of $p$.
 The average pathlength $\langle L \rangle$ has values of $3$, $1.83$, $3.45$, and $3.5$ for DABT, DSBT, UABT, and USBT, respectively, for $N=15$.
 However, for DABT, DSBT, UABT, and USBT, the corresponding values of $\langle L \rangle$ are $21.67$, $3.19$, $22.31$, and $8.35$ in the case of $N=127$.
 In both circumstances, the DSBT value of $\langle L \rangle$ is at its minimum.
+It can be shown that for large $N$, $\langle L \rangle$, is minimum, compared to the other three networks.
+These observations are consistent with the $F^{\text{tel}}_{\text{avg}}$ values of all the networks.